jlw-ecoevo/jlw-ecoevo.github.io/projects.md

 areas for mixed-use development, is impacted by the contested forces of gentrification.
 Notably, this park is already an active site of ecological research.
-The Billion Oyster Project, a community organization building artificial oyster reefs across the New York Harbor, has an active community-maintained reef in a lagoon at this site and plans to build another.
+The Billion Oyster Project, a community organization building artificial oyster reefs across the New York Harbor, has an active community-maintained reef in a lagoon at this site and plans to build another.</p>

-Our project was funded by Con Edison and
+<p>Our project was funded by Con Edison and
 <a href="https://experiment.com/projects/predicting-the-impact-of-billion-oysters-on-microbially-driven-biogeochemical-cycling-in-new-york-city-waterways">Experiment.com</a>
-to coordinate sampling of microbial communities living near these reefs.
+to coordinate sampling of microbial communities living near these reefs.</p>

-Our work with Genspace continues to be funded by Con Edison, specifically a project working with urban seaweed and their microbiomes.
-Our recent permafrost NSF grant also funds community science-art programming at Genspace.
+<p>Our work with Genspace continues to be funded by Con Edison, specifically a project
+working with urban seaweed and their microbiomes.
+Our recent permafrost NSF grant also funds community science-art programming at Genspace.</p>

 </details>